Digital Nomad Visa Malaysia – How To Apply & Requirements

 Will I Get A Refund If I’m Rejected?

 You will receive a 75% refund if you are rejected due to the administration and processing fees of the application process.
+The refund process takes quite a while though.
+You can expect to wait anywhere between 1-3 months.

 Can I Get A Malaysian Bank With Malaysia’s Digital Nomad Visa?